Robert Williams (defensive back, born 1962): Washington Redskins (first stint)

-Dallas Cowboys
+Dallas Cowboys (first stint)

 The Dallas Cowboys were intrigued by his combination of size and speed, and signed him as a free agent prior to the 1987 season.
 Head coach Tom Landry planned to turn Williams into a defensive back to take advantage of his speed.
 He was released on September 7.

 After the players went on a strike on the third week of the season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
-Williams was re-signed to be a part of the Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media.
-He started at right cornerback and played well enough during those contests that the Cowboys kept him on for the rest of the season.
-He was mainly as a backup and a special teams player, also seeing time at linebacker on passing situations.
+In September, he was re-signed to be a part of the Cowboys replacement team, which was given the mock name "Rhinestone Cowboys" by the media.
+He started two games at right cornerback and one at left cornerback, playing well enough that the Cowboys kept him for the rest of the season.
+He was mainly used as a special teams player, also seeing time at linebacker on passing situations.
 He finished with 26 tackles, one pass defensed and one fumble recovery.

 In 1988, former Baylor teammate Ron Francis entered the season as the starter at right cornerback, before dislocating his left shoulder during an intrasquad game in pre-season.
 The injury allowed Williams to win the position outright.
 He recorded 60 tackles, 2 interceptions (tied for the team lead) and 19 passes defensed (second on the team).
 In the fifteenth game, a 24-17 win against the Washington Redskins, he had 4 passes defensed and set up the winning touchdown with an interception at the Redskins 24 yard line.
 In the ninth game against the Phoenix Cardinals, he limited Roy Green to one reception for 7 yards and also had 3 passes defensed.